Rowdy Boys

-Rowdy Boys is a 2022 Indian Telugu-language coming of age romantic college drama film written and directed by Sree Harsha Konuganti and produced by Dil Raju and Shirish through Sri Venkateswara Creations.
-The film features debutant Ashish, son of Dil Raju's brother Sirish and Anupama Parameswaran in lead roles with music composed by Devi Sri Prasad.
+Rowdy Boys is a 2022 Indian Telugu-language coming of age romantic college drama film written and directed by Sree Harsha Konuganti Screen play by Chiranjiv Makwana and produced by Dil Raju and Shirish through Sri Venkateswara Creations.
+The film features debutant Ashish Reddy, son of Dil Raju's brother, Sirish Reddy, and Anupama Parameswaran in lead roles with music composed by Devi Sri Prasad.
 The film was released theatrically on 14 January 2022.
-The film received negative reviews from critics.
+The film received mixed reviews from critics.

 Plot

-Akshay is a first year engineer student who falls for a medical student Kavya.
-However the war between the medical college and engineering college is a threat to their love.
+Akshay is a first year engineering student who falls for a medical student Kavya.
+However the rivalry between the medical college and engineering college is a threat to their love.
 Will their love survive?
+No in the end they broke up, a medical student named Vikram who was in love with Kavya married her.